Why & How to Monitor Competition on the App Stores

 How to monitor app competitors?

 Once you have done your initial in-depth keyword research (either before launching your app or to do a major optimization of a currently published app) and you’re satisfied with your Semantic Dictionary, you can start narrowing down the number of competitors you’ll keep monitoring.
 Here are a few tips to decide which ones to keep and which ones to stop worrying about.

-- Take a look at their App Power: focus first on competitors that have an app power currently close to yours - they’re the one to watch out for.
+- Take a look at competitors’ App Power: Focus first on competitors that have an app power currently close to yours.
+They’re the ones to watch out for.
 If you choose competitors with a much lower App Power, you will be comparing your app with low performers.
 On the other hand, if you focus on very powerful apps, you might be too ambitious, and end up targeting keywords that are too competitive for your app, instead of focusing on long tail keywords.

 Comparing the App Power of your competitors will help you focus on the most relevant ones.

-- Understand how visible they are on your semantic dictionary: the competitors that outrank you on a significant amount of keywords relevant to your app need to be watched.
+- Understand how visible are your competitors: The competitors that outrank you on a significant amount of keywords relevant to your app need to be watched.
 Use AppTweak’s Visibility Score to identify which competitors are the most visible on your keywords.
 You’ll also need to see if your efforts are successful and if you’re making progress compared to them.

-- Compare their creatives: you also want to compare the look and feel of a game or app to better understand which competitors are most similar to yours.
+- Compare competitors’ creatives: You also want to compare the look and feel of a game or app to better understand which competitors are most similar to yours.
 You can easily compare screenshots and videos of an app using our overview.